jjanczynska/tic-tac-toe/README.md

  ### User Stories<a id = "user-stories"></a>

  * As a First Time User I want to know what is the name of the game I am playing
- * As a First Time User I want to know if I am playing the game on my own or againt somebody ot a computer
+ * As a First Time User I want to know if I am playing the game on my own, againt somebody or a computer
  * As a First Time User I want to know how to play the game
  * As a First Time User I want to know when is my turn
  * As a First Time User I want to know who won